openhab/openhab-addons/bundles/org.openhab.binding.luxtronikheatpump/README.md

 This binding only supports one thing type "Luxtronik Heatpump" (heatpump).

+## Discovery

+This binding will try to detect heat pumps that are reachable in the same IPv4 subnet.

 ## Thing Configuration

 Each heatpump requires the following configuration parameters: